nama-aman/amanganeju.com.np-professional-profile/_pages/about.md

 ---
 permalink: /
-title: "Hello there, I'm Aman
+title: "Hello there, I'm Aman"
 excerpt: "About me"
 author_profile: true
 redirect_from: